Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Photon Regions and Shadow Formation

 where

-In this context, $\varphi$ denotes the angle formed between the $x$-axis and the vector that links the center $(X_c,Y_c)$ to a point $(X,Y)$ located on the edge of the shadow.
-Moreover, the circularity deviation $\Delta C$, i.e. the deviation from a perfect circular shape, is quantified by \citep{Bambi:2019tjh}
+In this context, $\varphi$ denotes the angle formed between the $x$-axis and the vector that links the center $(X_{c},Y_{c})$ to a point $(X,Y)$ located on the edge of the shadow.
+Moreover, the circularity deviation $\Delta C$, i.e., the deviation from a perfect circular shape, is quantified by \citep{Bambi:2019tjh}

-This measure will be valuable for comparing theoretical predictions of rotating black hole with scalar hair in beyond Horndeski gravity shadows with the observations made by the Event Horizon Telescope (EHT) \citep{Bambi:2019tjh}.
-Finally, the angular diameter of the shadow, denoted as $\theta_d$, is given by \citep{Kumar:2020owy}
+This measure will be valuable for comparing theoretical predictions of rotating black hole with scalar hair in beyond Horndeski gravity shadows with the observations made by EHT \citep{Bambi:2019tjh}.
+Finally, the angular diameter of the shadow, denoted as $\theta_{d}$, is given by \citep{Kumar:2020owy}

-By modeling M87* as a rotating black hole with primary scalar hair in beyond Horndeski theory, we can compute the circularity deviation $\Delta C$ based on the metric given in (\ref{rle}), and then use the results from the EHT observations to impose constraints on the model parameters.
-The EHT observations indicated that $ \Delta C \leq 0.1 $.
-To more accurately reference the EHT observations, we will assume $\vartheta_{\mathrm{o}} = \vartheta_{\text{jet}} = 17^\circ$ for M87*, as the jet inclination relative to the line-of-sight for M87* is estimated to be $17^\circ$ \citep{CraigWalker:2018vam}.
+By modeling M87* as a rotating black hole with primary scalar hair in beyond Horndeski theory, we can compute the circularity deviation $\Delta C$ based on the rotating metric given in \eqref{rle}, and then use the results from the EHT observations to impose constraints on the model parameters.
+The EHT observations indicated that $\Delta C\leq 0.1$.
+To more accurately reference the EHT observations, we will assume $\vartheta_{\mathrm{o}}=\vartheta_{\mathrm{jet}}=17^{\circ}$ for M87*, as the jet inclination relative to the line-of-sight for M87* is estimated to be $17^\circ$ \citep{CraigWalker:2018vam}.

 A reliable estimate of the mass of M87* is essential for translating shadow observables into constraints on the underlying spacetime parameters.
-Although independent mass determinations do not yet fully coincide \citep{Vagnozzi:2020quf}, we adopt for the present analysis the EHT value $M \simeq 6.5 \times 10^{9} M_\odot$ \citep{EventHorizonTelescope:2019uob,EventHorizonTelescope:2019dse}, together with a source distance $d = 16.8~\mathrm{Mpc}$.
-In Fig.~\ref{Fig99} we present the circularity deviation $\Delta C$ for an observer inclination angle $\vartheta_{\mathrm{o}} = 17^\circ$.
-We find that the condition $\Delta C \le 0.10$ is satisfied throughout the explored $(a,Q)$ parameter space, indicating that the current circularity constraint does not exclude rotating black holes with primary scalar hair in beyond-Horndeski gravity for this viewing configuration.
+Although independent mass determinations do not yet fully coincide \citep{Vagnozzi:2020quf}, we adopt for the present analysis the EHT value $M\simeq 6.5\times 10^{9}M_{\odot}$ \citep{EventHorizonTelescope:2019uob,EventHorizonTelescope:2019dse}, together with a source distance $d=16.8~\mathrm{Mpc}$.
+In Fig.~\ref{Fig99}, we present the circularity deviation $\Delta C$ for an observer inclination angle $\vartheta_{\mathrm{o}}=17^{\circ}$.
+We find that the condition $\Delta C\le 0.10$ is satisfied throughout the explored $(a,Q)$ parameter space, indicating that the current circularity constraint does not exclude rotating black holes with primary scalar hair in beyond-Horndeski gravity for this viewing configuration.